kstrebel/kstrebel.github.io/content/portfolio/Sourcerror/index.md

 <div style="text-align:center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/JwB5zCO-T2k?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

 This is my sophmore game, Sourcerror.
 It's a 2D top-down arcade game where the player goes around clearing rooms of enemies and trying to get a high score.
 I was in charge of all audio content creation and worked with my audio programmer to implement the FMOD events and musical transitions.

+Sourcerror is available on the [DigiPen game gallery](https://games.digipen.edu/games/sourcerror#.Wv6yO0gvyiM).

 ## SFX

 In its early stages, the backstory to the game was that Sourcerror (then called Re:Volt) would be set in a future world controlled by replicant-esque computers, and some of the remaining humans would fight their way deeper and deeper underground to eventually reach The Core, and there would be a boss fight for the fate of the world.
 Although we eventually had to abandon that story for something simpler, we carried on the idea of a human fighting computer-enhanced beings.
 Using this as my inspiration, each of the enemies has a set of human-voiced vocalizations that have been filtered to give them that synthetic feel.
 I also tried out different approaches to vocalizing the player character's actions, but with all the chaos of the game, I felt it best for them to stay a silent warrior.

+<div style="text-align:center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/o6AUBtKSUIc?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

 ## Music